Sarafian/MiniNugetServer/README.md

 This will start a **microsoft/windowsservercore** instance with the shell.
 What is important is that withing the instance the "C:\Repository" will point to the root of the repository.
 To debug, copy any fragment from the docker file and execute within the container.

+# Pester tests

+Assuming the image for **asarafian/mininugetserver:latest** is built the [Test-All.ps1](Source\Pester\Test-All.ps1) will execute and test the following sequence:

+1. Prepare a temporary packages folder to mount as volume for the target **packagesFolder** when running the **asarafian/mininugetserver** container.
+1. Prepare a random string to use as the target **apiKey** when running the **asarafian/mininugetserver** container.
+1. Test that container can run.
+User `docker run`  and acquire the IP.
+Acquire also the IP address.
+1. Register the NuGet repository.
+Use `Register-PSRepository`.
+1. Test the availability of the nuget server.
+Use `Find-Module`.
+1. Test that a publish operation is possible (implicit test that the **apiKey** was correctly configured).
+Use `Save-Module` and `Publish-Module`.
+1. Empty the mounted **packagesFolder**.
+This will remove all packages from the NuGet server.
+1. Test the availability of the nuget server.
+Use `Find-Module`.
+1. Test that the **packagesFolder** was correctly configured.
+Use `Find-Module`.
+1. Cleanup.

 # If you want to help...